Gresham, Oregon: Government

 The City of Gresham operates under the council–manager form of government.
 The mayor and city council are elected to be the legislative and policy-making body for the city.

 The council appoints a city manager who is responsible for the daily operations of the city.
-The city manager of Gresham is Nina Vetter, who was appointed to the position on May 3, 2021.
+The city manager is Eric Schmidt, appointed in June 2024 (and previously serving in an Interim role effective December 2023).

 The city council consists of the mayor and six councilors, all of whom serve four-year terms.
 Elections are held in November of even-numbered years.
 In election years divisible by four, (e.g., 2000, 2004, 2008), three councilors are elected.
 In election years not divisible by four, (e.g., 1998, 2002, 2006), the other three councilors and the mayor are elected.

 Education

 Gresham is served by three school districts: Centennial, Gresham-Barlow, and Reynolds.
-High schools include Gresham High School, Sam Barlow High School, Centennial High School, and Reynolds High School.
-Private schools include Portland Adventist Elementary School, Eastside Christian School, and Morningstar Montessori school.
+High schools include Gresham High School, Sam Barlow High School, Springwater Trail High School, Centennial High School, and Reynolds High School.
+Private schools include Portland Adventist Elementary School, and Eastside Christian School.

-Mount Hood Community College is also located in Gresham, and is the only college located within the city limits.
-It offers associate degrees, as well as bachelor's programs through a partnership with Eastern Oregon University.
+Mount Hood Community College is also located in Gresham, it offers associate degrees, as well as bachelor's programs through a partnership with Eastern Oregon University.
 According to the US Census, 27.16% of the Gresham residents had a bachelor's degree, while 9.93% had earned a master's degree or above.